leterDieu/Stellarity-mcoc/wiki/dev/docs/items/armor/ancient_armor.md

 </figure>

 ## Tips

-- This armor set pairs extremely well with:
+- This armor set pairs extremely well with really any weapon.
+The increased attack speed on top of extraordinary damage boosts is enough to make even a Wooden Sword an extremely deadly weapon.
-    - <i class="icon-fsee icon-fsee-ancient-wooden-sword"></i>[Ancient Wooden Sword](../ancient_wooden_sword.md) - with Sharpness V, it can deal 10.5:heart: x 5 1/4 damage per swing, which will make this weapon's single target DPS comparable to the one of a Sharpness V Netherite Sword *(without Ancient Armor)*
-    - <i class="icon-fsee icon-fsee-sariel"></i>[Sariel](../sariel.md) - Sariel already has a very quick attack speed.
-Paired with Ancient Armor, its swing cooldown will be reduced even further, resulting in more hits *(which equals to increased heal chance)*
-    - <i class="icon-fsee icon-fsee-dragonblade"></i>[Dragonblade](../dragonblade.md) - Ancient Armor is enough to increase its swing speed, which is very needed due to how slow it really is.
-This effectively allows for quicker and more reliable application of Dragon Stacks.
+- The damage and attack speed bonuses stack with the ones of the [Duskberry](../trinkets/duskberry.md), which makes for a destructive build.

 ## Trivia
 - <i class="icon-fsee icon-fsee-ancient-armor"></i>Ancient Armor, <i class="icon-fsee icon-fsee-hallowed-armor"></i>[Hallowed Armor](hallowed_armor.md) and <i class="icon-fsee icon-fsee-living-flesh"></i>[Living Flesh](../other/living_flesh.md) were the first items to have ever been added into FSEE.
     - The first ever items to be added are [Treasure Heads](../../mechanics/treasure_heads.md)
     - While it got added as far back as 1.3a, <i class="icon-fsee icon-fsee-living-flesh"></i>Living Flesh had no use before 1.5a.
-        - However, it was officialy removed as of 1.6a.
+        - It was officialy removed as of 1.6a.
 - Prior to 1.5a, this armor set was known as <i class="icon-minecraft icon-minecraft-diamond-chestplate"></i>`Ancient Diamond Armor`.
     - It also used to have random stats.
 It could provide a random amount of Defense, Attack Speed, Attack Knockback and Movement Speed.
         - Due to how Attack Knockback works in Minecraft, it didn't increase anything.
         - Movement Speed increase was so huge that players could trigger vanilla anti-cheat in Singleplayer while wearing 2 or more armor pieces.
-- Prior to 1.5a, it used to have a different set bonus, which was just a flat 50% damage increase
+- Prior to 1.6a:
+	1. It used to have a different set bonus, which was just a flat 50% damage increase.
+	2. Ancient Leggings used to have Diamond Leggings as base item instead of Leather Pants.
 - Ancient Armor's set bonus is based on Nyx[^1] kit from Roblox BedWars[^2].

 ## History
 - **1.6a**
-	- Fixed Ancient Leggings being a piece of Diamond Armor
+	- Fixed Ancient Leggings being a piece of Diamond Armor.
-    	- This was a 1.5a rework leftover
 	- Now has a custom texture.
 	- Damage boost from Armor pieces reduced *(+20% -> +10%)*
 	- Armor Toughness per-piece increased to match Netherite Armor.